PrajwalGurumurthy/prajwalgurumurthy.github.io/_posts/2017-03-15-Disecting RNN.md

 Before we dissect the RNN lets start by dissecting the vanilla NN so that its much easier to understand the difference between them.

-<br>For the sake of example lets consider 3:1:1 neural structure with i/p,hidden and o/p respectively.
+For the sake of example lets consider 3:1:1 neural structure with i/p,hidden and o/p respectively.
 We will use RELU as activation functions in hidden units,sigmoid in the output layer and log loss function.

->Lets get the color coding of the graph right
+<i>Lets get the color coding of the graph right</i>